Two Thumbs Up, Social Cons!

 Conservatives have thrown their support to Doug Hoffman, a Republican running on the Conservative Party line, and he’s leading the race.
 Now it’s time for moderates to dump Dede too.

 Most of Hoffman’s supporters aren’t looking to “purge the party of anybody who doesn’t agree with us 100 percent,” as Newt Gingrich recently suggested.
-In fact, my views on same-sex marriage and abortion are more in line with Dede Scozzafava’s than Doug Hoffman’s.
+In fact, my views on same-sex marriage are more in line with Dede Scozzafava’s than Doug Hoffman’s.
 But moderate Republicans need to understand that the huge show of support for Hoffman isn’t just about wedge issues and ideological purity tests.
-And It isn’t a referendum on big tent ideals.
+And it isn’t a referendum on big tent ideals.

 It’s about rejecting a piss poor candidate who heartily embraced the use of thuggish Castroite tactics to intimidate and silence a member of the press.
 Whatever your views on social issues, that ought to be a deal breaker in America.